carlosvillu/mini-parse/README.md

 - [ ] Objects
- - [x] Populate retrives with the `include`option ( Only for documents in the same Collection, waiting for Relations )
+ - [x] Populate retrives objects with the `include`option ( Only for documents in the same Collection, waiting for Relations )
  - [x] Embedded objectId
  - [ ] Counters
  - [ ] Arrays